 Please recall from Section 1 above that a CC is only available in cases where one act causes criminal and civil liability.
 This typically takes place with the above crimes.

 Many believe that driving under the influence (DUI), per Vehicle Code 23152(a), is a misdemeanor where civil compromises are often used.
 This is not true, though, because the damages that are often caused in DUI cases are secondary to the crime of DUI itself.

 Example: Becky drives drunk down a neighborhood street and hits a parked car.
 She is later charged with DUI and potentially faces serious DUI penalties.
 Prior to trial, Becky's attorney seeks to dismiss the case via a civil compromise, where Becky pays for the damage caused to the parked car.

 A CC, however, will not work in this case.
 Driving under the influence is a separate act from damaging a parked car.
 That is, an element within a DUI charge is not damaging property.
 Proving a DUI charge only requires a prosecutor to show that a driver operated a vehicle while under the influence of alcohol.

-6. Are there defense strategies for successfully securing or entering into a compromise?
+6. Are there defense strategies for successfully securing a compromise?